ltearno/hexa.tools/hexa.binding/README.md

 The HexaBinding annotation processor will process the class and generate a `ObservableMyPojo` class inheriting from `MyPojo` with all the correct getters and setters, along with the constructors calling the super class one's.
 When the annotated class name ends with 'Internal', the generated class name will be the annotated class name without the 'Internal' suffix.
 This allows you to choose your naming schema.

-*Note :* For your project to work with the Java annotation processing, it must be at least Java 7 and your IDE might need to be configured (*TO BE EXMPLAINED*).
+*Note :* For your project to work with the Java annotation processing, it must be at least Java 6 and your IDE needs to be correctly configured.

 #### The Property class